andreoniriccardo/data-science/README.md

 # DataScience
-This repository contains my Data Science projects.
+This repository contains some of my Data Science projects.